-One-hundred yards from the intersection of Whitmore Avenue and Highway 80 on the Hawaiian island of Oahu lie a group of rocks known as the Kukaniloko Birthing Stones, which have marked the site of royal births and powerful struggles for centuries, and which may have also served a secret astronomical function.
+One hundred yards from the intersection of Whitmore Avenue and Highway 80 on the island of O’ahu lie a group of rocks known as the Kukaniloko Birthing Stones.
+This site has witnessed Hawai’i’s royal births and powerful struggles for centuries, and which may have also served a secret astronomical function.

-While the stones have thought to have served a largely ritual purpose to the tribal Hawaiians, recent research has uncovered patterns on the rocks that could have served an astrological purpose.
+While the stones have thought to have served a largely ritual purpose to native Hawaiians, recent research has uncovered patterns on the rocks that could have served an astrological purpose.
 It is now believed that the stones may have acted as a sort of Pacific Island henge.

 In the modern day, rows of other stones have been added to represent the ranks of chiefs that would come to witness the births or defend their land, but the original stones also still rest on the site, waiting to usher the next big Kahuna in to the world.